Getting started

 ### Code example for React

-If you've installed the React SDK and have created a feature called `my-new-feature`, getting started will look like the following:
+If you've installed the React SDK and created a flag called `my-new-flag`, getting started looks like this:

 ```jsx